PostMonsterG/Roady/README.md

 ## To uninstall Roady
-You can uninstall or disable Roady by removing or commenting-out items the items you added to Drummer's scripts menu and scheduler.
+You can uninstall or disable Roady by removing or commenting-out the items you added to Drummer's scripts menu and scheduler.

 #### To delete the 🎒Roady menu
 1. File → Special Files… → Scripts menu...